 Other Chicken Recipes

-For more chicken recipes, see the below ideas!
+For more easy chicken recipes like this chicken with za'atar, see the below ideas!

 - 1 tablespoon olive oil